inkjf/nfl_official_analysis/README.md

-# nfl_official_analysis
+# NFL Penalty Analysis
-A collection of scripts that scrape and plot NFL official game data from the 2000-2022 seasons.
+A collection of scripts that plot NFL official game data from the 2000-2022 seasons.
+To generate various plots, open up `full_analysis.py` and un comment the function you want to run.
+I'm aware the code is in pretty rough shape.
+I'll be cleaning up in teh near future to be more user-friendly.